-- Please Spare Him, My Liege!: After the Battle of Sekigahara, he begged Ieyesu to give clemency for Yukimura and Masayuki for their support on the Western Army which was approved, thanks to Hidetada.
-However, Yukimura escaped to aid the remaining Toyotomi loyalists.
+- Please Spare Him, My Liege!: After the Battle of Sekigahara, he begged Ieyasu to give clemency for Yukimura and Masayuki for their support on the Western Army which was approved, thanks to Hidetada.
+However, Yukimura escaped, aiding the remaining Toyotomi loyalists.

 - Sibling Rivalry: Subverted.
 He and Yukimura may be on opposing sides, but it's actually their father's design to ensure the Sanada clan's survival.
-This way, regardless of which side is the victor in the Sekigahara Campaign, the Sanada clan will continue on, either with Yukimura if the Western Army is the winner or Nobuyuki if it is the Eastern Army (which, of course, it is).
+This way, regardless of which side is the victor in the Sekigahara Campaign, the Sanada clan will continue on, either with Yukimura if the Western Army is the winner or Nobuyuki if it is the Eastern Army.
 Additionally, in the first game, where Nobuyuki was still generic, they still recognize each other as family.
 Yet, tied to their respective duties, they apologize and bravely face one another.

 - Though in the fourth game, this is played straight once the brothers went on different paths, as Masayuki's plan was absent and Nobuyuki is on Ieyasu's side on his own volition, having deduced that the path of stability and peace Ieyasu promotes is the best way to keep the Sanada line (while Yukimura is too bound with his friendship with Mitsunari and Kanetsugu).

 - This is zig-zagged in Spirit of Sanada.
-Again, there's no Masayuki's plan.
+Again, Masayuki's plan doesn't exist.
 In fact, Nobuyuki is the first to voice that he would side with Ieyasu.
 Masayuki unexpectedly choose to side with Mitsunari because he claimed it'd be more beneficial to Sanada Clan and Yukimura choose to follow his father.
 The zig-zagged part is that their personal rivalry isn't very highlighted, instead the rivalry is more in leading their respective armies and arranging strategies against each other.
-Plus, the personal rivalry isn't very played like in 4 and 4-II because Masayuki got more spotlight than Yukimura since most strategies are under Masayuki's command.
-And finally, Nobuyuki was entirely absent in the Osaka Campaign, so there's no chance to renew their rivalry.
+Plus, the personal rivalry isn't very played like in 4 and 4-II, because Masayuki got more spotlight than Yukimura since most strategies are under hiss command.
+Nobuyuki is also entirely absent in the Osaka Campaign, so there's no chance to renew their rivalry.
 When Yukimura and Nobuyuki did reunite, it happened during the truce after the Winter Campaign, but there's no animosity whatsoever between them.

 - Sibling Team: With Yukimura before they go down different paths.